Knowing how to replace GPU thermal paste on your graphics card can greatly improve the cooling and the temperature range at which it runs.

 Before you can start working on the card properly, use some compressed air from a compressor or compressed air from a can.

-This will make working on the card easier by having cleaner parts to work with.
+This will make working on the card easier by having cleaner parts.

-You can also use a small paint brush to help clean the hard to get to places and using the compressed air afterward.
+You can also use a small paintbrush to help clean the hard to get to places and use the compressed air afterward.